noizbuster/mongoose-seed-csv/README.md

     * you can you both filepath and CSV_Entry Object and even mixed
 * csvParseOptions
     * see: [options for cvs-parse](https://github.com/adaltas/node-csv-parse)
+    * +`parseDeep`: if true, the parser try to parse each value as JSON
 * callback
     * same callback as in [mongoose-seed's](https://github.com/seanemmer/mongoose-seed) [populateModels](https://github.com/seanemmer/mongoose-seed/blob/master/README.md#seederpopulatemodelsdataarray-callback)
 ## CSV_EntryObject